belous-dp/Mandelbrot-Set/README.md

 * Your favorite IDE

 ### Using QtCreator
 Open folder with the cloned project.
+Compile and run the project.

 ### Windows. vcpkg + Visual Studio 2022
 1. Add vcpkg installation directory to system variables